Nigerian politician found guilty in UK organ harvesting plot

 As part of the ruse, the victim was described as Sonia’s cousin in his U.K. visa application, and the Ekweremadus pretended to doctors that the young man was related to Sonia.

-But a doctor at the Royal Free Hospital became suspicious about the circumstances surrounding the proposed operation, and decided it could not go ahead.
+But a doctor at the Royal Free Hospital became suspicious about the circumstances surrounding the proposed operation, and decided it couldn’t go ahead.
 The Ekweremadus then tried to find more potential donors in Turkey, prosecutors said.

 The case came to light when the victim reported to British police that he had been trafficked from Nigeria and that someone was trying to transplant his kidney.